revsys/django-friendship/README.rst

 Compatibility
 =============

-This package requires Django 1.4 since v0.9.0.
+This package requires Django 1.4 and above since v0.9.0.
+It is currently tested by Travis-CI against 1.4.12, 1.5.7, 1.6.4, and 1.7b1.

 The last release supporting Django 1.3 is v0.8.3.